aboualiee/enhanced-PRoPHET-dtn-buffer-management/README.md

 1. Install the ONE Simulator v1.6.0
 2. Copy the buffer management classes to the simulator's source directory
 3. Configure the simulator using the sample configuration files
-4. Run simulations with varying buffer sizes
+4. Run simulations with varying buffer

 ## Repository Structure
 This repository maintains its original structure from 2021 for academic integrity purposes.
 The file organization is as follows:

-- Root directory - Contains the original buffer management Java files
+- Root directory contains:
+  - Original buffer management Java files:
+    - `DropPolicy.java`
+    - `MOFODropPolicy.java`
+    - `DLADropPolicy.java`
+    - `DLDropPolicy.java`
+    - `FIFODropPolicy.java`
 - `/docs` - Additional documentation about the buffer management techniques and installation guides
 - `/config` - Information about ONE simulator configuration
 - `/results` - Performance analysis and visualization